aminfara/myvim/README.md

 * Syntax checking and Lint - Using Syntastic - done
 * Git changes in gutter - Using git-gitter - done
 * Brackets auto closing - Using auto-pairs - done
+* Help in new tab - using cabbrev - done
 * lazy loading
 * Mnemonic shortcuts
 * Smart Indentation